-Update: Finally Nepal Telecom solves its recharge problem in NT recharge card.
-The problem was there in NT recharge card from yesterday.
-Now NT customers can recharge their mobile with NT recharge card.
-As the load is quite high, it may sometime to make your recharge successful so please recharge your card sometime later.
+Update: Finally Nepal Telecom solves its recharge problem in the NT recharge card.
+The problem was there in the NT recharge card from yesterday.
+Now NT customers can recharge their mobile with an NT recharge card.
+As the load is quite high, it may take some time to make your recharge successful so please recharge your card sometime later.

 Namaste Recharge: It is their old recharge card which is also available in the market.
 You can buy the Namaste recharge and top up with it now and use the NT recharge card later once the problem is solved.

-Third party online payment portals: Esewa is one of the most used online payment portal which can transfer balance to your mobile directly.
-You only need to load your Esewa account (if you dont have, you need to create one from www.esewa.com.np) with some balance and then top up with it.
-If you don’t have any balance in your account, you can even ask your friend to transfer some to your account.
+Third-party online payment portals: Esewa is one of the most popular online payment portals which can transfer the balance to your mobile directly.
+You only need to load your Esewa account.
+If you don’t have one, you need to create one from www.esewa.com.np.
+Add some balance and then top up with it.
+If you don’t have any balance in your account, then ask your friend to transfer some to your account.

 Follow us on Facebook, Twitter, and Viber to get latest news, information about Ntc, Ncell, Smart Cell and phones in Nepal.